These lecture notes accompany my lectures

 Thus, many, but not all mutations inactivate most of the p53 in that cell.
 This makes p53 an exception.
 While mutations in antioncogenes are typically recessive, many mutations in p53 cause the mutated allele to dominate over the remaining normal allele.
 We call that a dominant negative effect.

 If a cell's p53 has been lost, double strand breaks have deleterious consequences.
-Deprived of the ability to arrest in G1, the cell does not succeed in repairing the break immediately.
+Deprived of the ability to arrest in G1, the cell enters S phase without repairing the break immediately.
 The broken chromatid is replicated in parts.
 The peripheral chromatid fragment, the one not attached to a centromer, is likely to be lost during the next mitosis.
 Following replication, "illegal" DNA ends ("legal" ends are indicated by telomers) are "repaired" by end-to-end ligation of sister chromatids.
 This "solution" to the problem is an illusion: in the following mitosis, a tug-of-war begins with three possible outcomes: 1) daughter A wins both fused chromatids, daughter B gets nothing 2) daughter B wins both chromatids or 3) the DNA breaks once again.
 In the latter case, the entire process, termed breakage-fusion-bridge cycle, starts anew.
-From one cell generation to the next, genetic imbalances accumulate, over time severely mutilating the genome with massive aneuploidy and scrambled chromosomes.
-In summary, p53 is the "warden of the genome's integrity".
+From one cell generation to the next, genetic imbalances accumulate, over time severely mutilating the genome with massive aneuploidy and scrambled chromosomes, a phenomenon we call chromosomal instability.
+In summary, p53 is the "guardian of the genome's integrity".
 Once it is lost, the cell's genome deteriorates quickly.

 If a mutated p53 allele is passed on in a family, members will develop tumors at an early age.
 A typical constellation: a young person suffering from sarcoma, e. g., osteosarcoma, with two direct relatives who also developed tumors at an early age, e. g., carcinoma of the adrenal cortex, mammary carcinoma or a brain tumor.